 "The earlier the better!," I say, but there are those who snarl at even the thought of Christmas melodies lilting through the air before Thanksgiving.
 A cashier at a grocery store I frequent said she tires of Christmas music after about two weeks.
 WHAT?
 How is that even possible?

 My Christmas playlist begins October 31st (unless I can sneak it in earlier without my husband knowing.
-He's one of the not-before-Thanksgiving kind.)
+He's one of those not-before-Thanksgiving types.)
 The moment the first note sounds, my heart leaps and lightens.

 Falling asleep listening to Christmas music is probably my most favorite Christmas memory of all.
 Silent Night, O Little Town of Bethlehem, Go Tell It On the Mountain, The Little Drummer Boy, Hark, the Herald Angels Sing, O Christmas Tree, The First Noel, Parade of the Wooden Soldiers... the list could go on and on!
 Nothing makes my heart smile like the musical sounds of Christmas.